benubois/transcode/README.md

 # Transcode

 A Resque-backed HandBrake batch DVD transcoder.
 Transcode is built to make it as frictionless as possible to convert DVDs to iOS compatible, high quality M4V files.
-If transcode will also detect TV DVDs and attempt to split them up into episodes.
+Transcode will try to detect TV DVDs and attempt to split them up into episodes.

 ## Workflow

 Transcode assumes that DVDs are ripped with [RipIt](http://thelittleappfactory.com/ripit/).
-Configure RipIt to put movies into the same directory that transcode watches.
-Once the rip is complete, transcode will queue the encode job.
+Once the rip is complete, Transcode will queue the encode job.

 ## Installation